-, Training Documentation Note: applies to all training in this section "Records of Stockperson Training" M40 Documentation must be available confirming stockperson training at orientation, as well as yearly updates (and opportunities for professional development) and specialized training, appropriate to the level of operation.
-For all training of personnel: Training must be presented in the workers' native language.
-Training may include videos, manuals, and/or SOPs, and must include 'hands-on' experience and evaluations.
-Training must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities.
-Training records must be signed by both the trainer and the trainee, and include the training topic and date of orientation, yearly update/ refresher course, or specialized training. ☐ Yes☐ No☐ N/A /10 M 41 Training for All Stockpersons Prior to being given responsibility for the welfare of livestock, all stockpersons must be properly trained.
-As a minimum, the training program for all stockpersons in direct contact with the animals must include review of the American Humane CertifiedTM Animal Welfare Standards as well as how to: □ Knowing the normal behavior of sheep and the flock and to recognize the signs that indicate good health and welfare, so that in the eventuality of an impending problem arising they are able to recognize it at the earliest stages; □ Training and validation in the safe, correct and approved methods of handling sheep in a manner which minimizes unnecessary stress, including: □ Understanding the behavioral characteristics of sheep and the likely stress factors that sheep may be subjected to, how sheep react towards other sheep, towards man, and to strange noises, sights, sounds, and smells; □ Using visual fields (i.e. using the field of vision and blind spots, which handlers should avoid entering) and flight zones (an imaginary area that if handlers enter will make the animal want to move away.
-Handlers control an animal's movement by understanding the flight zone): □ How sheep lighting (as sheep prefer to move from the dark into the light); and □ When and how to use such things as sticks and other implements; □ Having a basic knowledge of what constitutes proper nutrition in sheep; □ Knowing normal body conditions in sheep and the necessary steps to be taken if problems arise; and □ Recognizing the signs of abnormal behavior and fear; □ Recognizing deviations from normal sheep activity; □ Understand the physical and environmental requirements for sheep; □ Recognizing readily apparent behavioral actions of the sheep which indicate an inability of the animals to thermoregulate and the actions that must be taken to provide relief to the sheep, especially when immediate actions are required; □ Recognize the signs of common diseases, illnesses, and injuries and knowing when either direct actio ☐ Yes☐ No☐ N/A /10
+Training Documentation Note: applies to all training in this section "Records of Stockperson Training" M40 Documentation must be available confirming stockperson training at orientation, as well as yearly updates (and opportunities for professional development) and specialized training, appropriate to the level of operation.
+For all training of personnel: D Training must be presented in the workers' native language.
+D Training may include videos, manuals, and/or SOPs, and must include 'hands-on' experience and evaluations.
+D Training must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities.
+D Training records must be signed by both the trainer and the trainee, and include the training topic and date of orientation, yearly update/ refresher course, or specialized training. ☐ Yes 0 No /10 M41 Training for All Stockpersons Prior to being given responsibility for the welfare of livestock, all stockpersons must be properly trained.
+As a minimum, the training program for all stockpersons in direct contact with the animals must include review of the American Humane CertifiedTM Animal Welfare Standards as well as how to: D Knowing the normal behavior of sheep and the flock and to recognize the signs that indicate good health and welfare, so that in the eventuality of an impending problem arising they are able to recognize it at the earliest stages; D Training and validation in the safe, correct and approved methods of handling sheep in a manner which minimizes unnecessary stress, including: D Understanding the behavioral characteristics of sheep and the likely stress factors that sheep may be subjected to, how sheep react towards other sheep, towards man, and to strange noises, sights, sounds, and smells; D Using visual fields (i.e. using the field of vision and blind spots, which handlers should avoid entering) and flight zones (an imaginary area that if handlers enter will make the animal want to move away.
+Handlers control an animal's movement by understanding the flight zone); D How sheep lighting (as sheep prefer to move from the dark into the light); and D When and how to use such things as sticks and other implements; D Knowing normal body conditions in sheep and the necessary steps to be taken if problems arise; and D Recognizing the signs of abnormal behavior and fear; D Recognizing deviations from normal sheep activity; D Understand the physical and environmental requirements for sheep; D Recognizing readily apparent behavioral actions of the sheep which indicate an inability of the animals to thermoregulate and the actions that must be t D Yes 0 No /10